 One winner will be chosen to perform the single movement on a youth concert with the Boulder Symphony in Boulder, Colorado during the 2020—2021 Education Series, Devin Patrick Hughes, conducting.

 Full Concerto Division:

 Repertoire requirement for the Full Concerto Division: A complete concerto from the standard repertoire (except Prokofiev Piano Concerto No. 2; Schumann Concerto in A minor; Gershwin Concerto in F; and Rachmaninoff Rhapsody on a Theme of Paganini) with second piano or orchestral accompaniment.
 All music must be played from memory.
 No changes in concerto repertoire may be made after June 15, 2020.

-The Odyssiad® Competition Concerto Division is open to all ages.
-One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the fall series season, Devin Patrick Hughes, conductor.
+One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the 2020—2021 Season Series, Devin Patrick Hughes, conducting.

 Time Limit: Odyssiad® Competition participants in the Full Concerto Division must be prepared to perform the entire concerto; however, judges will limit performance time to 25 minutes for the Preliminary and Semifinal Rounds, and allow the full concerto for the Final Round.
 For the Single Movement Division, competitors will perform the entire movement regardless of length.